IDN Catalogue Profile - Specification

 3.3 Axioms

-4. Validation
+4. Vocabularies

 The requirements for data to conform to this profile are listed here.
 They are organised into the following subsections: